KewlCat/borisschapira.com/_posts/en/default/2014/2014-03-13-conquering-ab-testing/2014-03-13-conquering-ab-testing.md

 <figure>
 <a data-featherlight="image" href="/assets/images/2014-03-13/1.jpg" title="Voir en plus grand">
-      {% responsive_image path: assets/images/2014-03-13/1.jpg alt: "A pen writing a question mark on a paper" %}
+      {% cloudinary /assets/images/2014-03-13/1.jpg alt: "A pen writing a question mark on a paper" %}
   </a>
   <figcaption>"Questioned Proposal" by Ethan Lofton - CC BY 2.0</figcaption>
 </figure>